 Beautiful stroll, right?
 This may be a short hike, but it’s still a hike, which means you’ve earned lots of pizza and/or ice cream tonight.
 Don’t forget to cash in those credits!

 Directions to the trailhead: From the Taconic Parkway headed either north or south, take the exit for Rt.
-301 South (about 7 miles south of I-84), toward Cold Spring.
+301 West (about 7 miles south of I-84), toward Cold Spring.
 Follow 301 to the southwest for one minute or less (.5 miles).
 The well-marked parking area for Pelton Pond Picnic Area will be on your left.
 (View from parking lot shown below.)

 Park here and let the (brief) adventure begin!